Lyall/IshinFix/README.md

 ## Known Issues
 Please report any issues you see.

-- First launch may have the incorrect aspect ratio if your game resolution is wider than your desktop.
-Simply change resolution in game to fix it.
+- When launching the game you may have the incorrect aspect ratio if your game resolution is wider than your desktop. <br />Simply change resolution in game to fix it.

 ## Screenshots